ahdinosaur/blog.mikey.nz/source/_posts/safe-spaces-not-comfort-zones.md

 when we stay within our comfort zone, we enable our weaknesses at the expense of hinder personal growth.

 paradoxically, to become a better person we want to choose to be uncomfortable, to face our fears directly.

+to face our fears, we should be grounded in a supportive network of strength and care.

 we won't find our best self in our comfort zone, it will be found in the (sometimes uncomfortable) safe space!